ACH payments: what are they and how do they work?

 5 benefits of ACH payment for businesses

-- Inexpensive to process: ACH payment transfers are cheaper than wire transfers and credit card payments.
+ACH payment transfers are cheaper than wire transfers.
 They also cost less than services offered by payment processors like Stripe, Zelle, or Square.
 This is a big win for businesses where margins might be tight and every dollar counts in the operating budget.

-- Automated: You can automate ACH payments to suppliers or receive money from customers.
+You can automate ACH payments to suppliers or receive money from customers.
 It can help to simplify these processes to help you keep track of your accounts payable more easily.

-- Easy setup: ACH payments are not complicated to set up and do not need additional infrastructure, making them super accessible and easy to use.
+ACH payments are not complicated to set up and do not need additional infrastructure, making them super accessible and easy to use.

 Types of ACH transfers